tigergraph/ecosys/tutorials/Cypher.md

 In OpenCypher, the main statement is a pattern match statement in the form of MATCH-WHERE-RETURN.
 Each MATCH statement will create or update an invisible working table.
 The working table consists all the alias (vertex/edge) and columns specified in the current and previous MATCH statements.
 Other statement will also work on the working table to drive the final result.

 We will use examples to illustrate cypher syntax.
+In TigerGraph, each Cypher query is installed as a stored procedure, allowing it to be repeatedly executed by its query name.

 ---